 Exploring the role of mining and metals in the circular economy – an emerging concept that aims to draw the maximum value from materials.

-There is no circular economy without metals.
-These durable materials are the building blocks of a net zero future, and to be truly circular we need to focus on both how they are produced and how they are used.
+Metals and minerals are the building blocks of a net zero future.
+There is no circular economy without these materials.
+But for their contribution to be considered truly circular we need to focus, both, on how they are produced and how they are used.

 Beyond efforts to prevent metals becoming waste at the end of a product’s life, the industry needs to ensure that these materials are extracted and managed in the right way, so that we are facilitating a just transition to a circular economy that it is not built at the expense of producing countries and regions.